Antonije Orešković: Origin and family

-Orešković was born on 7 January 1829, at the Dvor na Uni in the Banija region, in a Serbian border family in the Military Frontier (Military Militärgrenze), under the Roman Catholic faith.
+Orešković was born on 7 January 1829, at the Dvor na Uni in the Banija region, in a Serbian border family in the Military Frontier (Military Militärgrenze) of the Austrian Empire.
 The day of St. Antonije (17 January 1829) was 10 days after his birth, therefore his parents gave him the name Antonije.

 Antonije's father Vuk Orešković was a border officer, so his son followed his father with the choice of occupation.

-The first recorded representative of this family is Đorđe Orešković, who, in 1498 and 1509, is mentioned along with Jovan Serbljin, as a resident in the Serbian village of Potok (on the mountain Kalnik in today's Republic of Croatia), and on that occasion, it is especially emphasized that Orešković family also referred to themselves as Rasciani.
+The first recorded representative of this family is Đorđe Orešković, who, in 1498 and 1509, is mentioned along with Jovan Serbljin, as a resident in the Serbian village of Potok (on the mountain Kalnik in Croatia), and on that occasion, it is especially emphasized that Orešković family also referred to themselves as Rasciani.

-Military Career
+Military career

 In the Austro-Hungarian War from 1848 to 1849, Orešković was a leading officer in the Austrian army.

 From 1858, he established contact (and began cooperation) with Ilija Garašanin to realize his national program (Garašanin's Načertanije from 1844) aimed at the liberation and unification of the divided Serbian lands in the Balkans (Garašanin consciously left out the liberation from the Austrian Empire from "Načertanje" (1804-1867), because he did not want a war on two fronts).

 It was Garašanin who planned for the very capable Orešković to be recruited to work for the Principality of Serbia.

 From 1853 to 1862, he served in the Military Frontier, as an active officer of the Austrian Empire.

 While at war with the Austrian army on the Apennine Peninsula, he came into contact with Italian revolutionaries and became acquainted with the conspiratorial work of the Carbonari (Italian secret society), which would affect his entire later life.

 Orešković also took part in the Franco-Austrian War (Sardinian War).
 From 1853 to 1862, he served in the Military Frontier (1538–1881), as an active officer of the Austrian Empire.
 While at war with the Austrian army on the Apennine Peninsula, he came into contact with Italian revolutionaries and became acquainted with the conspiratorial work of the Carbonari (Italian secret society), which would decisively affect his entire later life.